DAF201/DAF201/About/readme.md

 > # J-Tech Digital, INC: Summer internship, May-Aug 2021
 >
 > 9807 Emily Ln, Suite 100, Stafford, TX 77477 (was at 12803 Park One Dr, Sugar Land, TX, 77478 when I was there)
 >
+> Scripts:
+>
 > environment: python, VSC/HASS_VSC
+>
 > A Walmart inventory update script, some other scripts, some development notes, and the remote control drive for J-200(a wireless video decoder) on the Home Assistant platform.
-Mostly http associated scripts.
+Mostly http request and post associated scripts.
 >
 > Leave because I was transferring from HCC(in Houston) to UTD(in Dallas)
 ---